 There is a lot of hay being transported around the country of varying quality.
 We caution buyers and recommend feed-testing and viewing fodder before purchasing to be sure of quality of the feed.

 There was limited cereal hay made this season and many crops failed.
 Supply of feed is limited with a lot of hay being carted into the region from the southern parts of the nation.

 - Local hay supplies have moved fast and there are limited supplies left.

 - Securing long term, reliable supplies of quality hay may well be an issue for the north as the year progresses with demand expected to be greater than supply.

 Southern Australia - Summary

-- New season hay is starting to be made in southern Australia.
+New season cereal hay continues to be made in parts of the region.